 However, the opposite conditions are also just as unhealthy for a battery.

 That’s right!
-Overusing a car battery will wear it out faster, and you’ll likely need a new replacement soon enough.
+Overusing a car battery will wear it out faster, and you’ll likely need a new replacement soon than normal.

 A car battery is just like any other battery in that it has a limited number of charges and discharges in it.
 So, the more times you’ve drained and recharged the battery, the closer it gets to being worn out.

-Overusing a car battery can mean one of two things, which are:
+Overusing a car battery can mean one of two things:

-- A battery that’s been in use for too long: A typical car battery can last for 2-3 years.
+• A battery that is used for too long: A typical car battery can last for 3-5 years.
 By the end of that period, the car would have used that battery so many times that it reaches the natural end of its lifespan.

 So, suppose you know that your car battery has been underutilized or overused.
-In that case, that’s a sign that you might need to purchase a replacement soon.
+That may be an indicator that you need to purchase a replacement soon.

 Read: Why Car Won’t Start With New Battery?

-The third and final sign that your car needs a new battery is when you see physical damage on the battery and its casing.
+The third and final sign of of a dying or dead car battery is when you see physical damage on the battery and its casing.

 Under normal conditions, car batteries should look from the outside like a rigid plastic box with two electrodes on the top.
 However, when you look at a car battery under the hood, you see the outer shell.
 That shell safely houses the battery’s cells, electrolytes, and other components.